 SUNY requires that programs leading to A.A., A.S., or A.A.S. degrees include the four required knowledge and skill areas: (1) Communication - Written and Oral; (2) Diversity: Equity, Inclusion, and Social Justice; (3) Mathematics (and Quantitative Reasoning); and (4) Natural Sciences (and Scientific Reasoning), as well as the required competencies: Critical Thinking and Reasoning and Information Literacy.
 Programs leading to an A.A. or A.S. must also include three of the following six areas: Humanities, Social Sciences, The Arts, US history and Civic Engagement, World History and Global Awareness, and World Languages.
-At least thirty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A.S. degrees.
-MSCHE requires the inclusion of technological competency in undergraduate degree programs, and in accordance with SUNY's advice that "disciplines vary in terms of the technologies needed to support scholarly, creative, and applied endeavors" (7).
+At least thirty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for A.A. and A.S. degrees, and at least twenty credits of SUNY GE are required for the technological competency in terms of the technologies needed to support scholarly, creative, and applied endeavors'' (7).
 MCC requires that each degree programs map a technology-specific course or specific learning outcomes of a program course (or courses) to the technological literacy requirement.

-To support MCC's Mission Statement, which states "[o]ur shared work inspires and champions excellence in higher education and builds global engagement and understanding, "MCC's general education program includes a local requirement focused on global learning.
+To support the MCC Mission Statement, which states "[o]ur shared work inspires and champions excellence in higher education and builds global engagement and understanding, "MCC's general education program includes a local requirement focused on global learning.
 This local requirement can be satisfied by any World History and Global Awareness or World Languages course, or a program may infuse global learning outcomes into a program course (or courses) and demonstrate this through mapping the CLOs to the Global Learning requirement.